openstack-infra/infra-specs/specs/zuulv3.rst

   - job:
       name: python27
       parent: base
-      branch: stable/icehouse
+      branches: stable/icehouse
       node: precise

   # Version that is run for changes on stable/juno
   - job:
       name: python27
       parent: base
-      branch: stable/juno  # Could be combined into previous with regex
+      branches: stable/juno  # Could be combined into previous with regex
       node: precise          # if concept of "best match" is defined

 Jobs may specify that they require more than one node::